Fair Integral Network Flows: Algorithm for minimizing the largest -flow value on

-\begin{remark} \rm The presented variant of the Newton--Dinkelbach algorithm to maximize $\left\lceil {p(X) / {b(X)}}\right\rceil$ over subsets $X$ with $b(X)>0$ has been shown to be a polynomial algorithm for a supermodular function $p$ and a non-negative and submodular function $b$, provided that the seemingly artificial assumptions in \eqref{(vanjomu)} and \eqref{(0isbad)} hold true.
-However, there is a tiny but sensitive issue, indicating that, without these assumptions, the Newton--Dinkelbach (or any other) algorithm cannot solve this maximization problem.
+\begin{remark} \rm The presented variant of the Newton--Dinkelbach algorithm to maximize $\left\lceil {p(X) / {b(X)}}\right\rceil$ over subsets $X$ with $b(X)>0$ has been shown to be a polynomial algorithm for a supermodular function $p$ and a non-negative and submodular function $b$ when the largest value $M$ of $b$ is bounded by a polynomial of $\vert S\vert $, provided that the seemingly artificial additional assumptions in \eqref{(vanjomu)} and \eqref{(0isbad)} hold true.
+However, there is a tiny but sensitive issue here, indicating that, without these additional assumptions, the Newton--Dinkelbach (or any other) algorithm cannot solve this maximization problem.
 To see this, consider the special case when $b$ is a (finite-valued) submodular function which is strictly positive on every non-empty subset, and let $N$ be an integer upper bound for the squared maximum value of $b$.
 Let $p$ be the function that is identically equal to $-N$ except for $p(\emptyset)=0$.
 Then $p$ is supermodular.
-Now maximizing $\left\lceil {p(X) / {b(X)}}\right\rceil$ is the same as minimizing $\lfloor {N / {b(X)}} \rfloor $, which is equivalent to maximizing $b(X)$, a well-known NP-hard problem.
+Now maximizing $\left\lceil {p(X) / {b(X)}}\right\rceil$ is the same as minimizing $\lfloor {N / {b(X)}} \rfloor $, which is equivalent to maximizing $b(X)$, a well-known NP-hard problem, even in the case when the maximum value $M$ of $b$ is bounded by a polynomial of $|S|$.
 Note that for this special choice of $p$ and $b$, the hypothesis \eqref{(0isbad)} fails to hold. \finbox \end{remark}